 College classes begin soon – is someone in your family headed to campus?
-Almost every school publishes a list of what to pack, so your college student is likely already prepared with extra-long sheets and quarters for laundry.
-But there are plenty of other items to make the college experience more enjoyable, and they may not appear on a school’s master list.
+Almost every school publishes a list of what to pack, so your college student is likely already prepared with extra-long sheets and a sturdy shower caddy.
+But there are plenty of other items to make the college experience more enjoyable, and they may not appear on a school's master list.
 We put our heads together at MEFA to come up with some of the additional items that we brought to campus (or wish we had).
 As packing gets underway, be sure to pass along this list.

 Headed to college this fall?
 Here are a few things not to forget:

 - Photos of family and friends: This may be your first time away from home for an extended period of time, so if you get homesick you'll appreciate having pictures of those you love near by.

 - Coffee maker: If you need a jolt of caffeine now and again, it's helpful to have the ability to make some coffee easily in your room, and cheaper than buying it out somewhere.
 Just be sure your dorm allows it.

 - Items to help you sleep: You might have a different sleep schedule than your roommate, or need a nap in the middle of the day, so an eye mask, ear plugs, and blackout curtains can help you get the rest you need.
 A mattress pad can also add cushion to your thin dorm room mattress.

 - From one MEFA team member: "I downloaded a white noise app on my phone once I got to school, and used that whenever I had trouble falling asleep.
 It always worked."